JonathanVSV/ArticleTemplate/README.md

 # ArticleTemplate

- Repo with template to make an article using RMarkdown
+ Repo with a template to make an article using RMarkdown.